Expired Pregnancy Tests – Do They Really Work?

 - Not waiting long enough after your first missed period, as this could mean there has not been enough time for the hCG in your body to increase.

-Home pregnancy kits are not complete 100% reliable, and must always be confirmed by your doctor.
+Home pregnancy kits are not completely 100% reliable and must always be confirmed by your doctor.
 Especially when using expired tests, you might have variable and false results.
 The results of an expired pregnancy test depend on three main factors:

 - The amount of degraded anti-hCG antibody, the chemical which is used to measure the levels of human chorionic gonadotropin, the pregnancy marker, in the urine.